Learning Support Faculty

 SPECIAL EDUCATIONAL NEEDS

-A copy of our SEN information report and other related documents can be found at the bottom of this page.
-These will provide you with information about the support you can expect to receive here at Bishopshalt.
+A copy of our SEN information report and related documents can be found at the bottom of this page.
+Our SEN Policy can be found here.
+These documents will provide you with information about the support you can expect to receive here at Bishopshalt.

 Learning Support Faculty